alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Scenario: The "Deactivate User" Pipeline

-We need to implement a workflow to deactivate a user given a raw `id` **string** from outside the system (e.g., an HTTP query parameter).
-That string represents the **user’s identifier**, but it isn’t trusted yet — we first parse it into our internal ID representation (an `int` in this post).[^id]
+We want to deactivate a user given a raw `id` **string** from an HTTP request.
+“Deactivate” here means marking the user inactive (e.g., setting `IsActive = false`) and persisting that change.[^id]

+We first parse the raw string into our internal ID representation (an `int` in this post).

-The steps depend on each other:
+The steps are dependent:

 1.  **Parse:** Parse the raw `string` into an `int`.
 (If this fails, we cannot proceed).
 2.  **Find:** The user must exist in the database.
 (If missing, we cannot deactivate).